ahopgood/ahopgood.github.io/_posts/2015-04-19-the-vagrant-network.markdown

 ### Cons
 * There is very little documentation around about using bridged adapters, support varies across VM providers as well it seems.
 * Not portable across physical machines or OS's as they will have different named networking adapters

+## Aside
+I'm currently making use of all the above vagrant networking styles as each has a strength and weakness.
+Typically for services I'm hosting on a small Dell server I'll allocate an IP address to MAC addresses for each VM, I then maintain a little network diagram so I'm aware of the MACs and IPs I'm using.
+For writing puppet modules I tend to stick with private networking and for proof reading and viewing layout of this blog I'll do a private network with an allocated ip.

 [private-networking]: 	https://www.vagrantup.com/docs/networking/private_network.html